Methodology

 The wrong first use case

-Operational plaques representing advisory and implementation paths
+Operational plaques representing design, implementation, and monitoring paths

 Engagement Models